-General Electric Credit Union is headquartered in CINCINNATI and is the 2nd largest credit union in the state of Ohio.
-It is also the 85th largest credit union in the nation.
-It was established in 1954 and as of December of 2013, it had grown to 143 employees and 133,903 members.
+General Electric Credit Union is headquartered in Cincinnati and is the 2nd largest credit union in the state of Ohio.
+It is also the 89th largest credit union in the nation.
+It was established in 1954 and as of March of 2014, it had grown to 141 employees and 136,748 members.
 General Electric Credit Union's money market rates are 2X the national average, and it boasts a A+ health rating.

 --Those who live, work, worship, or attend school in the following Ohio counties: Hamilton, Butler, Warren, Montgomery, Clermont, Adams, Brown, Clinton, Fayette, Greene, Highland, Preble, Clark, Darke, Miami, and Shelby --Those who live and work in the following Kentucky counties: Boone, Campbell, and Kenton --Employees and pensioners of General Electric Company in the Greater Cincinnati area --Employees and pensioners of General Electric Company Aircraft Engine Division --Immediate family members of current members.
 Immediate family includes: spouse, child, sibling, parent, grandparent/grandchild, step parents/children/siblings, and adoptive relationships.
 Additionally, a person living in the same residence and maintaining a single economic unit with a current member. --Anyone living and sharing household expenses with a current member --Anyone who lives or works in Sharonville, Ohio --Parishioners of St. Michael’s Church, Sharonville United Methodist Church, or Assumption Catholic Parish --Mason City Schools, Kings Local Schools, and Loveland City Schools employees, students, and their family members --Employees of TriHealth, including: Bethesda Oak, Bethesda North, and Good Samaritan hospitals --Employees of Mercy Health Partners, including: Mercy Hospital Anderson, Mercy Hospital Clermont, Mercy Hospital Fairfield, Mercy Hospital Mt.
 Airy, and Mercy Hospital Western Hills --Employees of more than 325 Cincinnati companies/organizations (our Select Employer Groups) - See Details